Jamazi4/bimcat/notes.md

 starting with composite lib
 or maybe first filters in library components - I dont think they make a lot of sense in the end.

+PERSISTING PARAMS FINALLY -NEVER USE BREADCRUMB LINKS - USE NEXT LINKS